/now

 It’s an exciting time.
 And things are changing too fast to keep up!
 So don’t keep up, just keep going.

-May your spring be ICE-free.
+May your summer be ICE-free.